ms/buildtogether.tech/fairness/index.md

 being told that and tend to take out their anger on the people the training is meant to protect.

-But <cite>Dobbin2019</cite> also found that what *did* make a difference was showing people how to intervene, since this made them more likely to do so in the same way that having some first aid training makes you more likely to take action in a crisis.
-An example of this is the guidelines in
-<cite>Aurora2018</cite> for responding to <span i="Code of Conduct!responding to
-violations">Code of Conduct violations</span> (<span x="starting"/>).
-On a
-smaller scale, your instructor can have you work through scenarios like this with your teammates and the rest of your class:
+However, <cite>Dobbin2019</cite> also found that what *did* make a difference was showing people how to intervene, since this made them more likely to do so (in the same way that having some first aid training makes you more likely to take action in a crisis).
+An example of this kind of training is the guidelines in <cite>Aurora2018</cite> for responding to <span i="Code of Conduct!responding to violations">Code of Conduct violations</span> (<span x="starting"/>).
+On a smaller scale, your instructor can have you work through scenarios like this one with your teammates and the rest of your class:

 <blockquote markdown="1">

 Some of the students in a team project course are openly gay.
-Some other students have privately told the instructor that for religious reasons they would rather not be in the same teams as the gay students.
+Some other students have privately told the instructor that they would rather not be in the same teams as the gay students for religious reasons.
 How should the instructor respond?

 </blockquote>

+{: .continue}
 Another scenario might be:

 <blockquote markdown="1">

-Your and your teammates frequently work together in the library of the business school (which has better WiFi and more comfortable chairs than the computer labs).
-Every time you do, one of your teammates makes a point of sitting beside younger students that they find attractive and talking with them.
+Your and your teammates frequently work together in the business school library (which has better WiFi and more comfortable chairs than the computer labs).
+Every time you do, one of your teammates makes a point of sitting beside some younger students that they find attractive and talking with them.
 It's clear from those students' body language that they find the attention unwelcome;
 you've pointed this out to your teammate, but their behavior has continued.